ericwu13/arc-ov7670-segmentation/README.md

 	* [Before Running This Application](#before-running-this-application)
 	* [Run This Application](#run-this-application)

-## Introduction
+## iRobot Introduction
-The front-vehicle detection system is trying to enhance dirver's awarenessby by utilizing image segmentation.
+iRobot is trying to enhance dirver's awarenessby by utilizing image segmentation.
 We can segment the vehicles in front of the current driver and warn if necessary.

 ### System Architecture